Hendrich/book-catalog/docs/IMPLEMENTATION_ARCHITECTURE_V2.md

     const text = `
       Hello ${userName},

-      You requested a password reset for your lab Catalog account.
+      You requested a password reset for your Script Labs account.

       Please use this link to reset your password: ${resetUrl}